We see recognition—a children's art exhibition

 Through stories, dance and an artmaking activity, students explored the theme of water and connection to Country from a First Nations perspective.
-Works produced in these workshops are currently on display in Geelong Gallery's Learn Space and represent students’ own personal connection and creative response to the theme of water using ochre paint.
+Works produced in these workshops were on display in Geelong Gallery's Learn Space and represented students’ own personal connection and creative response to the theme of water using ochre paint.

 Geelong Gallery would like to thank both Deanne Gilson and Norm Stanley, and the students and teachers from Chilwell Primary School, Meredith Primary School and Newcomb Park Primary School for their participation in this program.

 This rich series of learning videos provided personal interpretations of key works in the Geelong Gallery collection from the perspective of leaders, educators, and artists from the Wadawurrung and local Wathaurong communities and First Nation’s people now living on Wadawurrung country.

 These videos demonstrated a breadth of knowledge and understanding of First Nation people’s histories and culture, past, present and future, and provide an opportunity for students to learn multiple perspectives on culture and history through the visual arts.